ccc-certifier-framework/certifier-framework-for-confidential-computing/README.md

-The Certifier API greatly simplifies and unifies programming and operations support for multi-vendor Confidential Computing platforms by providing simple client trust management including attestation evaluation, secure storage, platform initialization, secret sharing, secure channels and other services.
+The Certifier API greatly simplifies and unifies programming and operations support for multi-vendor Confidential Computing platforms by providing simple client trust management, including attestation evaluation, secure storage, platform initialization, secret sharing, secure channels and other services.

-The Certifier Service provides support for scalable, policy driven trust management including attestation evaluation, application upgrade and other Confidential Computing Trust services.
+The Certifier Service provides support for scalable, policy-driven trust management, including attestation evaluation, application upgrade and other Confidential Computing Trust services.

 This project was started at VMware Inc.